oazadomer/Archlinux/README.md

 4- Partition your Drive to two EFI and ROOT

+5- İf you will gaming with Cachyos Kernel and open Nvidia then in GPU option go just with integrated once

-5- How to use Envycontrol:
+6- How to use Envycontrol:
 glxinfo | grep "renderer"
 sudo envycontrol --switch nvidia sudo envycontrol --switch integrated